ErickEnriquez/CSE-340/ReadMe.txt

 code should run and stop at the breakpoints
 //if you want to change what gets redirected to the program go into the JSON file and give it the file you want to use

+//put this in the args section of the json file to redirect stdin "${workspaceFolder}<./tests/t1_ss_outputstmt.txt"

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////